 Here's some of our favourite places and things to do - we feel spoiled for choice in this part of Suffolk!
 All are within easy reach of Ivy Grange Farm Barn and highly recommended by us.
 Have a look, too, at our Top 10 things to do (ranging from celebratory meals out to bike rides, river trips and walks) in the Trips section for a full itinerary and contact details - great if you're here just for a short time or you want to mark a special occasion!

 We're a quiet 10 mile drive (or borrow the Barn's electric bikes!) to the beaches of Southwold and Walberswick - great fun whatever time of year; catch the row-boat ferry across the river and visit both beaches in one day!
 If you already know Southwold and Walberswick, you will be sold on them and, if you don't you'll be surprised at what you've missed.
 Walberswick is our favourite place for sea swimming - it has a gently shelving sandy beach and tends to be the best beach for kids - and the dunes are fabulous.
 Children will happily spend hours catching crabs (borrow our lines and buckets), an ever popular entertainment throughout the summer with the fatest crabs around.
 Southwold has a popular Pier with the quirky Under the Pier Show of weird and wonderful mechanical machines by Tim Hunkin as well as great fish and chip restaurants, a lighthouse to climb and stacks of independent shops.
 Not to mention the Adnams Brewery tour.

 Join in one of our Full Moon Walks - an informal group of us from the village head out on a route we think will be fun by moonlight - usually about 5 or 6 miles.
 A great way to see the world in a different light!
-Like us on FaceBook for updates of the times and routes each month.
+Talk to us when you are here.